 - 3 eggs beaten

 - 1/2 tsp or more salt according to your liking.
-Try it by frying a small salmon mixture and season the salmon according to your liking
+Try it by frying a small salmon mixture and seasoning the salmon according to your liking.

 - pepper to taste